Ivan "John" Filcich

 This led to his teaching of Yugoslavian "kolo" (circle) dances at the camp and his subsequent founding of the San Francisco Kolo Festival.
 According to his niece, Sharen Skorup, "And my mother's brother, my Uncle Ivan, was in the music business and was into dancing.
 As a kid I worked in his record store in Oakland.
 Uncle Ivan started the whole Kolo movement here in the Bay Area back in 1940.
 He had a performing dance company of mostly Croatians.
 That was before I was born.
 In 1952, he started the Kolo Festival as a benefit for a friend and well-known folk dancer named Vyts Beliajus."
 The festival's name was later changed to the California Kolo Festival."

 Ivan was a credited advisor on the feature documentary film "American Gypsy: A Stranger In Everybody's Land," written, produced, and directed by Jasmine Dellal.
-He speaks five languages.
-To his many folk dance friends, he is known as "Kolo John," a moniker that Millie von Konsky solidified in print in "Let's Dance" magazine in November, 1957.
+He spoke five languages.
+To his many folk dance friends, he was known as "Kolo John," a moniker that Millie von Konsky solidified in print in "Let's Dance" magazine in November, 1957.

-Ivan has now closed his shops.
+Ivan, on retirement, closed his shops.
 A big party with live music honoring Ivan was thrown in Los Angeles on November 11, 2000, with dancers and teachers, including Dick Oakes, flying in from around the country.
 Dick Crum, Ivan's long time friend, did the officiating.
 Naturally, Ivan led everyone in his favorite dance, Veliko Kolo.
-He hasn't given up selling records, though – you can still purchase some of your favorites from Ivan by writing to info@festival-records.net.
+He had't given up selling records, though – you could still purchase some of your favorites visiting info@festival-records.net.
+Also, Ivan constructed a website, www.festival-records.net.

 In 2005, Ivan received the National Folk Organization's "Preserving Our Legacy Award."

-Among Ivan's publications, articles, and dance record syllabi are
+Among John's publications, articles, and dance record syllabi are

 Mr. Kolo or Kolo John - John Filcich